Bzemke/front-end-development-course-assignments/Assignment8/ReadMe.md

 ### Bonus challenge

 - Import a font of your choice from Google's Font library
 - Add CSS Media query to display the content like the picture found here [here](CSS-Assignment/final-optional.png).
 Make the break point around 600 pixels.

 ## JavaScript

 Perform the following tasks in index.html in the JS-Assignment Folder.

-- Add a inline script tag and perform the following tasks
+- Add an inline script tag and perform the following tasks
   - Create a variable that represents your name and populate it with your name.
   - Create a variable that represents an integer and populate it with a number between 1 and 100.
   - Create a variable that represents an boolean and populate it with a valid boolean value.